CITING AND REFERENCING

-- Publication date or the latest update information
+- Publication date or the latest date the material was updated

-- For websites you will also need to include the date you lasted accessed the site and the URL
+- For websites you will also need to include the date you last accessed the site and the URL

 These websites will help guide you through the more complex issues involved with creating your own citations and references: